-1. Each sexual misconduct investigation including any determination regarding responsibility and any audio or audiovisual recording or transcript required under federal regulation;

-2. Any disciplinary sanctions imposed on the Respondent;

-3. Any remedies provided to the Complainant designed to restore or preserve equal access to the College's education program or activity;

-4. Any appeal and the result therefrom;

-5. Any Informal Resolution and the result therefrom;

-6. All materials used to train Title IX Coordinators, Investigators, Decision-makers, and any person who facilitates an Informal Resolution process.
-HCC will make these training materials publicly available on Hagerstown Community College's website; and a.
+- 1. Each sexual misconduct investigation including any determination regarding responsibility and any audio or audiovisual recording or transcript required under federal regulation; - 2.
+Any disciplinary sanctions imposed on the Respondent; - 3.
+Any remedies provided to the Complainant designed to restore or preserve equal access to the College's education program or activity; - 4.
+Any appeal and the result therefrom; - 5.
+Any Informal Resolution and the result therefrom; - 6.
+All materials used to train Title IX Coordinators, Investigators, Decision-makers, and any person who facilitates an Informal Resolution process.
+HCC will make these training materials publicly available on Hagerstown Community College's website; and - 7.
+Any actions, including any supportive measures, taken in response to a report or formal complaint of sexual harassment, including: - a.
 The basis for all conclusions that the response was not deliberately indifferent;